tollymain/AwfulCoE4Mods/README.md

 # AwfulCoE4Mods

-This branch aspires to be a collection of resources for any prospective modders.

-The respective folders contain the following

 Official documentation:

-Collection of documents posted by Jonas (game developer) primarily in various threads on the Steam community forums for CoE4.
+Collection of documents posted by Johan (game developer) primarily in various threads on the Steam community forums for CoE4.

 Other Files: